 Review any proposed updates to these specs: https://review.openstack.org/#/q/status:open+project:openstack-infra/infra-specs+topic:zuulv3

 Some of the information in the specs may be effectively superceded by changes here, which are still undergoing review.

-Read developer documentation on the internal data model and testing: http://docs.openstack.org/infra/zuul/feature/zuulv3/developer.html
+Read documentation on the internal data model and testing: http://docs.openstack.org/infra/zuul/feature/zuulv3/internals.html

 The general philosophy for Zuul tests is to perform functional testing of either the individual component or the entire end-to-end system with external systems (such as Gerrit) replaced with fakes.
 Before adding additional unit tests with a narrower focus, consider whether they add value to this system or are merely duplicative of functional tests.